 Jane Caplan, historian

 Pacelli and his colleagues were not optimistic about the terms of the Reichskonkordat.
-They knew Hitler would not protect the church’s rights – and would probably infringe them himself.
+They knew Hitler and his followers would not protect the church or its rights.
 It was, as put by historian Hubert Wolf, “a pact with the devil – no one had any illusions about that fact in Rome – but it [at least] guaranteed the continued existence of the Catholic Church during the Third Reich”.
-The Nazis began flouting the terms of the concordat while the ink on it was still drying.
-In December 1933, Berlin ordered that all editors and publishers must belong to a Nazi ‘literary society'; this decree gagged Catholic publications and prevented church leaders from protesting breaches of the Reichskonkordat.
-Between 1934 and 1936 the Nazis ordered several Catholic and Lutheran youth groups to be absorbed by the Hitler Youth.
+The Nazis began flouting these terms while the ink on the concordat was still drying.
+In December 1933 Berlin ordered that all editors and publishers belong to a Nazi ‘literary society'; this decree effectively gagged Catholic publications and prevented church leaders from protesting breaches of the Reichskonkordat.
+Between 1934 and 1936 the Nazis ordered several Catholic and Lutheran youth groups to be closed, their members absorbed into the Hitler Youth.
 Catholic schools were shut down and replaced with ‘community schools’, run by pro-Nazis.
-A year-long campaign against Catholic schools in Munich in 1935 saw enrolments drop by more than 30 per cent.
+A year-long campaign against Catholic schools in Munich in 1935 saw enrollments drop by more than 30 per cent.

-Another group persecuted by the Nazis were Germany’s 15,000 Jehovah’s Witnesses.
-The religious beliefs of Witnesses prevented them from swearing allegiance to government or secular powers.
+Another religious group persecuted by the Nazis were the Jehovah’s Witnesses.
+Germany had around 15,000 Jehovah’s Witnesses in 1933 and their religious beliefs prevented them from swearing allegiance to government or secular powers.
 They also refused to submit to military conscription or to perform the Nazi one-armed salute.
-In April 1933 Nazi stormtroopers shut down several Jehovah’s Witness offices and buildings; by the middle of 1933 the religion itself had been banned in most parts of Germany.
-Individual Witnesses were sacked from jobs in the public and private sector, and refused access to welfare or pensions.
-(They could restore these rights if they renounced their religion and pledged allegiance to the Nazi state.)
-The Gestapo began compiling a register of all Witnesses in 1936.
-By 1938 some had been arrested and transported to concentration camps, where they were identified by a triangular purple patch.
-About 10,000 Jehovah’s Witnesses would be detained in camps between 1938 and 1945; around one-quarter of this number were murdered or succumbed to starvation or disease.
+In April 1933 Nazi paramilitaries shut down several Jehovah’s Witness offices and buildings.
+By the middle of 1933 the Jehovah’s Witness religion had been officially banned in most parts of Germany.
+Individual Witnesses were sacked from jobs in the public and private sector; others were refused access to state welfare or pensions.
+They could restore these rights if they renounced their religion and pledged allegiance to the Nazi state, however very few did.
+The Gestapo began compiling a register of all Jehovah’s Witnesses in 1936.
+By 1938 several thousand had been arrested and transported to concentration camps, where they were identified by a triangular purple patch on their camp uniform.
+About 10,000 Jehovah’s Witnesses would be detained in camps between 1938 and 1945.
+Of this number around one quarter were murdered or succumbed to starvation or disease.

-1. The Nazi attitude to religion was complex, but in general they strongly opposed the political influence of churches.
+1. The Nazi attitude to religion was complex.
+While most of the Nazis were Christian or supported Christian values, they strongly opposed the political influence of churches, believing this might undermine their movement.

-2. Hitler was not an atheist and often utilised references to God, Christianity and religion to connect with Germans.
+2. Hitler was not an atheist.
+He was raised as a Catholic and his writings and speeches often utilised references to God, Christianity and religion, highlighting their role in German society.

-3. German Protestant churches were divided about Nazism, with a strong faction pushing for a Nazified ‘state religion’.
+3. German Protestant churches were divided about Nazism.
+A strong faction in German Protestantism pushed for a Nazified ‘state religion’, while other Protestant leaders opposed the integration of religion and politics.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: